awsdocs/iam-user-guide/doc_source/reference_identifiers.md

 When you create a user, a role, a group, or a policy, or when you upload a server certificate, you give it a friendly name\.
 Examples include Bob, TestApp1, Developers, ManageCredentialsPermissions, or ProdServerCert\.

-If you are using the IAM API or AWS Command Line Interface \(AWS CLI\) to create IAM entities, you can also give the entity an optional path\.
+If you are using the IAM API or AWS Command Line Interface \(AWS CLI\) to create IAM resources, you can also give some resources an optional path\.
 You can use a single path, or nest multiple paths as if they were a folder structure\.
 For example, you could use the nested path `/division_abc/subdivision_xyz/product_1234/engineering/` to match your company's organizational structure\.
 You could then create a policy to allow all users in that path to access the policy simulator API\.
 To view this policy, see [IAM: Access the Policy Simulator API Based on User Path](reference_policies_examples_iam_policy-sim-path.md)\.
 For additional examples of how you might use paths, see [IAM ARNs](#identifiers-arns)\.

 When you use AWS CloudFormation to create resources, you can specify a path for users, groups, and roles, but not policies\.